offers hundreds of GMAT video lessons and practice questions. Go there now.

 Reach For the Stars

 There’s a saying: if you reach for the stars, you may get as far as the ceiling, but if you reach for the ceiling you will never get off the floor.
-On test day, you will need to be a Level #4.
-One of the best ways to guarantee that you’ll get there is to reach for Level #5 and Level #6 in practice.
+On test day, you will need to be at Level 4.
+One of the best ways to guarantee that you’ll get there is to reach for Level 5 and Level 6 in practice.

-Some suggestions for how to do that: (1) make more of your practice mixed-review, and less single-concept review — see this post for more on that issue; (2) practice not only solving the problems, but writing out the steps of strategy for solving them; (3) practice with others — that is, put yourself in a situation in which you have to explain your thought process to others.
-(4) if you are stronger in one particular area, do some informal tutoring, where you put yourself in the position where you have to answer someone else’s questions.
-The forums (GMAT club & Beat the GMAT) can be great places to practice that.
+Some suggestions for how to do that: (1) do more mixed-concept review and less single-concept review (see this post for more on that issue); (2) practice not only solving the problems, but writing out the steps of strategy for solving them; (3) practice with others — that is, put yourself in a situation in which you have to explain your thought process to others; (4) if you are stronger in one particular area, do some informal tutoring, where you have to answer someone else’s questions.
+The forums (GMAT club & Beat the GMAT) can be great places to do so.

 Summary

-Rather than say simply “I understand X” or “I don’t understand X”, be more nuanced.
-Think about your understanding of each concept in terms of these levels, and ask yourself, for each topic, how would you push to the next level of understanding?
+Rather than simply saying, “I understand X,” or “I don’t understand X,” be more nuanced.
+Think about your understanding of each concept in terms of these levels, and ask yourself, for each topic, “How would you push to the next level of understanding?”